 6. Contract in your language available

-The Japanese version is the legally binding one, but a translation in your native language should be available.
+The Japanese version is usually the legally binding document, but you should receive an explanation or translation in a language you fully understand before signing.
 The employer should expect you to have the contract reviewed by a bilingual person before signing.

 7. Contract terms match the verbal offer